 Eligible teachers may take a maximum of 4 consecutive school days sick leave without providing a medical certificate in Secondary, Community and Comprehensive schools and in the case of ETBs 3 consecutive days may be taken before presenting a medical cert.
 In the case of Class A PRSI contributors the IB1 Social Welfare Certificate must be submitted directly to the Department of Employment Affairs and Social Protection (DEASP) after more than 6 days of sick leave.
 The illness benefit will be paid directly to the teacher by DEASP.

-Please refer to the following information note for revised method for claiming illness benefit
+Please refer to this information note for revised method for claiming illness benefit.

 Certified Sick Leave

 A teacher who is absent from duty because of personal illness or injury may be granted paid ordinary sick leave as follows: